For certain products images are the most important element in an ad.

-Fascination is a term in copywriting created by copywriter Mel Martin in the 1960s and we still use them today to sell all kinds of products and services.
+Fascination is a term created in the 1960s by a copywriter named Mel Martin and we still use them today to sell all kinds of products and services.

 In essence, a fascination is a powerful sentence that aims to arouse the reader’s curiosity and make them want to know more by provoking an action.

 - Product pages

 - Service pages

 And in general in any piece of copy with which you intend to sell something.

 One of Mel Martin’s most famous ad is this one below.

 If cooking isn’t your thing, you won’t be interested, but if you like to cook for your guests and want to get better at it, you’ll be curious to know more about these tricks.